 Prior to departure for Palma, you will be required to take an online language placement examination.
 The purpose of this exam is to determine your level of Spanish, and enable the academic coordinator to advise you on appropriate internship placement.

 Visits and excursions supplement classwork and will introduce you to the rich diversity of the geography and culture of the Balearic Islands.
-Field trips include visits in Palma (Cathedral, Bellver Castle, Almudaina Palace, Arab Baths, City Hall, museums, and the historic district; and a bike tour along the coast), a one-day excursion by boat to the island and natural park of Cabrera or Dragonera, and a one-day kayaking trip along the coast.
+Field trips include visits in Palma (Cathedral, Bellver Castle, Almudaina Palace, Arab Baths, City Hall, museums, and the historic district; and a bike tour along the coast), a one-day excursion by boat from Sóller to Torrent de Pareïs, and a one-day trip to Cala Figuera, Santañí historical village and Mondragó natural park.
 Day excursions include visits to historical and natural sites—explore the towns of Valldemossa, Deia, and Alcudia and beaches of Es Trenc; experience the breathtaking views of Cape Formentor and the 13th and 14th century traditional Mediterranean gardens of Raixa, La Granja, and Alfabia; and hike the impressive Pareis canyon.

 CIEE also organizes cultural activities designed to bring American and Spanish UIB students together.
 These include conversation exchanges with Spanish students; a Spanish cooking class; game, movie, and tapas nights; beach picnics, visits to flea markets; and participation in traditional celebrations around the island.